14 Alternative Ways to Manage Procurement RFP Process

 Such entities, e.g., Vodafone Procurement Company or BuyIn, offer their category and sourcing capabilities to external customers.

-The scale of sourcing consultancy deals in the telecom sector reached the extent that it has become a threat to global vendors' well-being.
+The scale of sourcing consultancy deals in the telecom sector has reached the extent that it has become a threat to global vendors' well-being.

 RFP Alternative 12: Best Value Procurement